Bone China vs Fine China: Key Differences Explained

 Is bone china safe to use in the dishwasher?

 It depends entirely on the piece.
-Some bone china , including the Cameo White place setting , is rated dishwasher safe on the top rack.
+Some bone china , including the Mikasa Trellis set , is fully microwave and dishwasher safe.
 Pieces with platinum or gold trim, like the Vera Wang Lace teacup, must be hand-washed because the metallic decoration degrades in dishwasher detergent over time.
 Always check the specific care instructions for each piece rather than assuming all bone china behaves the same way.

 Can I mix bone china and fine china on the same table?